MrAkash920/TicTacToe_Game_Using_Kivy/README.md

 🚀 Dive into nostalgic fun with this classic Tic-Tac-Toe game! 🤖💥

 ## Features:
-- Play against a friend or a smart AI opponent.
+- Play against a friend .
-- Easy-to-use interface built with Tkinter.
+- Easy-to-use interface built with Kivy.
 - Hours of strategic entertainment.

 ## How to Run: